reykjavik-university/2014-T-514-VEFT/Week09/Express.md

 Now we have everything, lets test it out.
 Start by running MongoDB then run
     node server.js

-Test our server with cURL, POST:
+Test our server with Curl, POST:
 ```
 curl -i -H "Content-Type: application/json" -X POST -d '{"title": "Get to the chopper", "dueDate": "2014-11-09T14:23:31+00:00", "prority": 1}' http://127.0.0.1:3000/api/todos
 ```